PedrV/SilverHeart/README.md

 - [x] Release
 - [ ] Not Released

-1. MacOS and Linux version released
-2. Add screen capture feature.
+1. Add screen capture feature.
-3. Add more options for sending information.
+2. Add more options for sending information.
 ___

 ##### v1.2.0